iKASRA-H/Arduino-Bootloader-Board/README.md

 # Arduino-Bootloader-Board
-This a board that I had designed to burn Arduino bootloader on Atmega328P
+This is a board that I had designed to burn Arduino Uno's bootloader on Atmega328P